What Does Climate Science Have to Say About the Claims of the AGW Denialists?

-Why this claim is wrong: This IEA report (2008) estimates it will take only about 1% of world annual GDP from now till 2050 in order to reduce CO2 emission rates to 50% of current levels, which is estimated to confine global warming to an additional 2 degrees C above current levels (however, sadly, this is almost certainly this is too optimistic, based on the last few years data and studies).
+Why this claim is wrong: IEA report shows it is estimated to take only about 1% of world annual GDP from now till 2050 in order to reduce CO2 emission rates to 50% of current levels, which is estimated to confine global warming to an additional 2 degrees C above current levels.
 This is still very serious warming with serious consequences, but there is at least a chance it is not completely catastrophic, like the ~6 degrees C which the "business as usual" scenario calculations indicate.
 Halting CO2 rises no doubt will have a serious impact on oil and coal company profits unless they change their business models, but these business interests should not define themselves as the world economy.
-Compare this to the projected costs to the United States of the "business as usual" scenario (2008 scientific study, summarized here) in just four areas: increased damage from hurricanes, from real estate losses, from energy sectors losses, and water resources - at 1.8% of GDP.
-Including other costs, such as disease, wildlife loss, etc raises this to 3.6% of GDP.
-Impacts to other poorer nations will be even more severe.
 Here's a good link to the economics of global warming which itself links articles in peer-reviewed journals on costs vs various mitigation strategies.
-Finally, and this is most important - the argument from uncertainty is simply, outrageously self-serving for the carbon merchants.
-Even assuming we know less about the consequences of anthropogenic CO2 than we actually do, that uncertainty includes the possibility that the consequences will be MORE severe than estimated (as indeed, new evidence continues to indicate).
-An everyday example - you see what looks, by the evidence, to be cancerous melanoma growing on your face.
-Would you not go to the doctor because it'll be expensive and frightening, arguing to yourself that after all you can't PROVE to yourself that it's cancer?
-While the IEA study looks solid, it was done based on data from 2007 and before, and that's now beginning to look dated.
-Every year we wait, the costs escalate.

-Why this claim is wrong: The notorious Richard Lindzen is the originator of this one, thereafter widely repeated in the denialist blogosphere for years.
-The response?
-I can't say it any better than this article - "cherry picking"!
-The "since 1995" claim is extreme cherry-picking.
-Chosing 2009 back to 1995 is the longest period you can get away with and still just barely fail the standard measure (95% confidence interval) of statistical significance, due to the shortness of the interval.
-It also expertly includes the hottest El Nino in decades (1998) and ends on a "La Nina" year (2008).
-La Nina years are cooler than average, as the equatorial Pacific surface waters go through the opposite end of the ENSO oscillation.
-The disgraceful disingenuousness of it all is discussed here.
-Note too that 2010 was the hottest year since climate records began, this despite the fact that the sun, over most of the past decade, has been going through the longest and deepest solar minimum (and therefore solar luminosity is low) in a century.
-El Nino events, the solar cycle, and finite observational accuracy accounts for most of the year-to-year variance.
-The fact this lie is so obvious doesn't seem to slow down the denialists like Fred Singer, who continue to use it for any time period that suits their purpose.
-When volcanic, solar cycle, and ENSO oscillations are removed, the underying anthropogenic warming trend is as strong as ever, as this 2 minute video shows.
-Note the trend since 1880, not long after the first oil well was drilled in the U.S., and decide for yourself whether global warming has really stopped.
+Why this claim is wrong: Can't say it any better than this article - "cherry picking"!
+The 1995 claim is extreme cherry-picking.
+Chosing now back to 1995 is the longest period you can get away with and still just slightly fail the standard measure (95% confidence interval) of statistical significance.
+The notorious Richard Lindzen is the originator of this one, and later repeated in the denialist blogosphere in many places.
+The disingenuousness of it all is discussed here.
+Note too that 2010 is on course to be the hottest year in recorded history, despite the fact that the sun over most of the past decade has been going through the longest and deepest solar minimum in a 100 years.
+El Nino events, the solar cycle, and finite observational accuracy accounts for most of the year to year variance.
+Note the trend since 1880, about when fossil fuel use began to be widespread, and decide for yourself whether global warming has really stopped.
 Yet there are bizarre denialist blog sites that still claim we're headed into another Ice Age.